 The first product to use the process, the ART2K0FE, is a 2 kW transistor covering DC to 650 MHz and assembled in an air-cavity ceramic package.
 Ampleon also offers a lower thermal resistance, over-molded plastic version, the ART2K0PE.

 Designed to withstand the harshest conditions found in industrial, scientific and medical applications — driving high-power CO2 lasers, plasma generators and some MRI systems — the ART2K0FE can handle VSWR mismatches of 65:1 at 65 V.

-The ART2K0FE in an air cavity ceramic package is now sampling with reference circuits available at different frequencies.
-Production for both variants is expected in the second half of 2019.
+The ART2K0FE (air cavity ceramic package) is sampling now, with reference circuits available at different frequencies.
+Production for both package versions is planned for the second half of 2019.

 Ampleon guarantees the ART devices will be available for 15 years, allowing designers to use them in long-lived programs.